 The following are answers to frequently asked questions:

 The age of a Whaler can be discovered in several ways.
 The best indicator is a Hull Identification Number, or HIN.
 Locating and decoding the HIN is covered below.
-Every Whaler made after November of 1972 should have an easily decoded Hull Identification Number affixed to the transom.
+Every Boston Whaler boat made after November of 1972 should have an easily decoded Hull Identification Number affixed to the transom.
 For models made before November 1972 (13-foot and 16-17 foot hulls), a list of hull numbers and years of manufacture is available in the Reference section.
-With this information you should be able to deduce the year of virtually any Whaler hull which has an intact HIN.
+With this information you should be able to deduce the year of virtually any Boston Whaler hull which has an intact HIN.
 The Boston Whaler Company also has excellent records of all HIN's and will be able to tell you the "born on date" of the hull and the dealer to whom it was initially sold.
-Whaler's customer service representative, Chuck Bennett, can locate this information for you, but I hesitate to encourage everyone who owns a Whaler to call Chuck.
+Boston Whaler's customer service representative, Chuck Bennett, can locate this information for you, but I hesitate to encourage everyone who owns a Boston Whaler boat to call Chuck.
 His telephone would never stop ringing!
 Try figuring it out on your own; all the data you need is available here!

 If the hull identification numbers have been obscured or lost, the age of a hull can still be determined with good accuracy.
-Because of certain changes in molded components or accessories, it is also possible to deduce the age of a Whaler just from close inspection of various features.
+Because of certain changes in molded components or accessories, it is also possible to deduce the age of a Boston Whaler boat just from close inspection of various features.
 Unfortunately, there is no precise process for doing this; you'll have to compare your hull and its appearance to the various models described in the Reference section.
 Small changes in production like variations in accessory hardware (running light fittings, railings, steering wheels), changes in gel coat colors (tan, off white, gray, white) can help pinpoint the time of production.
 The information in the Reference section is believed to be accurate but on occasion some errors have been found in the histories presented for the hulls and models.

 If you reside in a state that requires boat registration--and most do--you may be able to rely on the age shown on the title or registration.
 However, it is common that this information is inaccurate, particularly on older boats which have been sold a few times and in different states.
 The boat may have been registered as a particular year based simply on good faith testimony of a registrant that was accepted by the clerk at the registrar's office without verification.